dmillsgregg/digitalframeworks-spring2019/assignment7.md

+The top-spending presidential candidates choose to spend their hard-earned campaign contributions on everything from the typical bread and butter of campaigns to the bizarre.
+My main question after reviewing Trump, Sanders', Delaney, Harris and Gillibrand was why did Elizabeth Warren spend nearly $500 on flowers at two events?

+Clearly this isn't common because the other candidates spending the same high amounts spent money on travel, hotels and general catering.

 I found this information on [fec.gov](https://www.fec.gov/), and from the homepage, began with "Campaign finance data" - Candidates.
 Next, I choose Elizabeth Warren after clicking on the section about Presidential candidates.
 That's when I saw she's spent about $5.3 million, ranking fourth among the highest spenders.
 That's when I wondered how she's spent her money.
 So I found her [disbursements](https://www.fec.gov/data/disbursements/?committee_id=C00693234&two_year_transaction_period=2020&data_type=processed) and exported/downloaded the amount to Excel.
 First, I found which column contains the reipient name and sorted it.
 Once I found something interesting, i.e. the flowers, I decided to narrow it to just those expenditures by using the filter feature on excel and set it just to "Winston Flowers."
-That's
+That's when I found her campaign has spent a total of $496.13 on flowers.
+So I compared that with the six other top-spending presidential candidates to find other incidents of flowers.
+I found Trump's 2020 campaign has [spent](https://www.fec.gov/data/disbursements/?committee_id=C00580100&two_year_transaction_period=2020&data_type=processed) money on medals and whatever "fleece and IPad Rental" is.
+Bernie Sanders' recent campaign had several high [expenses](https://www.fec.gov/data/disbursements/?committee_id=C00696948&committee_id=C00577130&two_year_transaction_period=2020&data_type=processed) from the famous camera store, B&H, in New York City.
+Delaney spent hundreds of dollars in Shopify purchases, and Kamala Harris did not have flowers either on her list, but she has paid thousands in event and facility costs.
+Meanwhile, Gillibrand has concentrated her spending on meals, according to her expenditures, and

 Turn in:

-1. A brief summary of what you found
-1. The pitch to your editor
-1. A step-by-step data diary of how you obtained the data and any cleaning/analysis you did
 1. A sample headline and nut graf based on your finding